ferhacks/Ytdl/README.md

 # taylor-backend
-A heroku-ready YouTube downloader API.
+A heroku-ready JSON YouTube downloader API.

 ## Public Demo
 A demo of the API can be used [here](https://taylorbackend.herokuapp.com).